The History of Asbestos in Australia

 The history of asbestos can be dated back to prehistoric times.
 While the lineage is long, the popularity of asbestos exploded in Australia during the 20th century when it became a popular, cost-effective choice for builders.

 Asbestos was first introduced into Australia back in the early 1900s.
-However, studies suggest that asbestos had been a regular in manufacturing materials in the 1800s within other parts of the world.
-By the 1930s, unprocessed asbestos was regularly being imported into Australia to suffice a large construction and industrial material demand.
+However, studies suggest that asbestos had been a regular in manufacturing materials in the 1800s in other parts of the world.
+By the 1930s, unprocessed asbestos was regularly imported into Australia to meet a high demand for industrial and construction materials.

-Asbestos was a favourable material for the post-war construction boom, as it was durable, heat resistant, fireproof, cheap, and easily accessible.
-The nature of asbestos fibres meant it could be easily woven into other materials to strengthen them.
+Asbestos was a favoured material during the post-war construction boom, as it was durable, heat-resistant, fireproof, cheap, and readily available.
+The nature of asbestos fibres meant they could be easily woven into other materials to strengthen them.

 Following the unveiling of new technologies using steam, kerosene, and electricity, there was an abundance of catastrophic fire hazards that the construction industry was woefully underprepared for.
 Asbestos was seen as the miracle material when first introduced due to its strength, low thermal conductivity and ability to fireproof buildings and other materials.